FAQs

 How should I frame the Artwork I bought?

 • Framer: Visit your local frame shop if that is accessible to you.
-Art supply chains also have custom framing if you are looking for a more affordable option.
+Art supply chains also have custom framing for more affordable options.

-• Frame Type: Use a thin natural solid wood frame.
+• Recommended Frame: Use a thin, natural, solid wood frame.
 The frame should have some depth to it so the piece does not rest up against the glass.
-Additionally, you can also opt to use a white, black, or any neutral-toned frame.

-• Matboard: Find a mat board with a slight texture to it.
-For color options, (1) match the color as closely as possible to the paper tone of the artwork, (2) go to a more muted shade of off-white, or (3) choose a warm grey or beige tone matboard to help the piece pop more.
+• Matboard: Find a mat board with a slight texture.
+For color options, (1) match the color as closely as possible to the paper tone of the artwork, (2) go to a more muted shade of off-white, or (3) choose a warm grey, brown, or beige-toned matboard to help the piece pop more.

 • Style: Do not cover the edges of the artwork.
 Float it on the matboard.
-You can decide what you like best in terms of how tightly to frame the piece.
-Choose between 1 to 3 inches between the artwork's edge and the frame's inner edge.
-For another option, if you like the look of a piece framed by a matboard, you can add another layer of matboard to do so.
+I recommend 1 to 3 inches from the artwork's edge and the frame's inner edge.
+For another option, if you like the look of a piece framed by a matboard, add a layer of matboard to do so.

 How do you handle shipping?